 Oh well we thought, it’s time to board.

 Sitting in the upper deck we settled into mile after mile of gorgeous French countryside dotted with farms and expansive tree plantations.
 Thousands of rows of surgically planted trees had a hypnotic effect.
 So hypnotic in fact that when the train made one of its scheduled stops we barely realized that the passenger coaches were being uncoupled and the two resulting trains would now be heading in opposite directions.
-As luck would have it, we were on the wrong train!
+As luck would have it (bad luck in this case!), we were on the wrong train!
 A bit of quick thinking and some scrambling and we were on the right train to continue our journey to the lovely seaside town of Biarritz.

 Dating back to the mid 1800’s Les Halles Biarritz quickly became the pride of the city center and at roughly 170 years old, it’s not hard to understand why.
 The vendors are friendly and the selection of breads, fruits, vegetables and cheeses along with poultry, fish and meat were all of exceptional quality.
 Another plus for the vendors, as well as the shoppers, is that the market is covered so when the nasty weather rolls in off the Atlantic nobody misses a beat.
 We knew that we would return the following day to shop for dinner at home.

 While walking through the market we noticed a small bistro across the street called L’amiral and decided to duck in for lunch.
 The food was great, the service convivial and we had a leisurely lunch in the typical unhurried manner that the French enjoy their meals.

 We spent the remainder of the afternoon walking the path along the sea shore, stopping for photos while enjoying the fresh ocean air.
 Being part of the daily joie de vivre that the French are known for was an enlightening experience, as we watched young people mingling with seniors and surf instructors helping budding boarders learn the ropes.
 It was living in the moment at its most real and its most precious.